ortus-docs/coldbox-docs/testing/integration_testing/index.md

 coldbox create integration-test help
 ```

-Please also note that whenever you create a handler, interceptor or model with CommandBox it will automatically create the integration or unit test for you.
+> **Info** Please also note that whenever you create a handler, interceptor or model with CommandBox it will automatically create the integration or unit test for you.